Astroknut/react-intro/README.md

 ### Why is this important?
 *This workshop is important because:*

 React is another solution to some of our front-end woes.
 It is a JavaScript *library* (not a framework) that allows us to reframe our pages in terms of the **components** that make it up.
-React focuses on generating views and managing how much of the DOM needs to change when you change pages.
+React provides a declarative library that keeps the DOM (the view) in sync with your data (the model).
+It is concerned only with the **V** in **MVC** (unlike Angular, which is MVC for the frontend) and as a result can be used in conjunction with other libraries to help manage state.